joemengis/Mengis_README_Generator/README.md

 ## Usage

-CLI application that will prompt questions and generate a ReadMe from your
+CLI application that will prompt questions and generate a ReadMe from your answers. cd into the app directory.
+Run the command "node index.js."
+Answer all questions when prompted.
+New ReadMe will populate in the app directory.

 ## Screenshots